"IN THE GARDEN"

-Deep water + high sides + nothing but a vertical ladder up which to escape, spell disaster for any dog.
+Deep water + high sides + nothing but a vertical ladder up which to escape, can easily spell disaster for any dog.

 Snakes and stings - a problem during the warmer weather - see "FIRST AID TIPS"

-“Ticks”- can be caught from fox, deer, sheep and hedgehogs and need to be treated by a Vet.
+“Ticks”- can be caught from fox, deer, sheep and hedgehogs and need to be removed by a Vet.